laverdet/isolated-vm/README.md

 Returns an object, which when passed to another isolate will cause that isolate to internalize a copy of this value.

+#### `externalCopy.dispose()`

+Releases the reference to this copy.
+If there are other references to this copy elsewhere the copy will still remain in memory, but this handle will no longer be active.
+Disposing ExternalCopy instances isn't super important, v8 is a lot better at cleaning these up automatically because there's no inter-isolate dependencies.

 EXAMPLES
 --------